Vegetarian Federal Union: Formation

-The Vegetarian Federal Union grew out of tensions between the Manchester-based Vegetarian Society and the newly independent London Vegetarian Society, which had broken away in 1888 under the prominent leadership of Arnold Hills.
+The Vegetarian Federal Union developed after tensions between the Manchester-based Vegetarian Society and the newly independent London Vegetarian Society, which had broken away in 1888 under the leadership of Arnold Hills.

-In June 1889 the London society proposed replacing loose local affiliations with a nationwide "Vegetarian Union" in which each society's votes were weighted by its membership.
-The following month, individuals from the London society met and drafted plans to form what became the VFU.
+In June 1889 the London society proposed a nationwide "Vegetarian Union" in which each society's votes were weighted by its membership.
+The following month, individuals from the London society met and drafted plans for what became the VFU.